LordUnicorn31/Kujo-Studios/Docs/TDD.md

 Never use magic numbers

-If there is more than one variable of the same type, declarate them in the same line.
+If we have to declare more than one variable of the same type without initialazing them declare them in the same line.

 `int i, j, k, l;`

-Pointers with nullptr `char* name = nullptr;`
+Use the keyword nullptr for null pointers `char* name = nullptr;`

-Floating numbers must be initialized with default 0.0f.
+Floating numbers must use the extension .(value)f.

 `float speed = 0.0f;`